Optimizing the Use of Behavioral Locking for High-Level Synthesis: Experimental Results

 \section{Experimental Results}

 To validate our solution, we implemented a prototype in Python.
-We used {\tt pycparser} parser (ver.~2.19) for C manipulation (analysis and obfuscation).
-DSE is performed in Python on top of the DEAP framework (ver.~1.30)~\cite{DEAP_JMLR2012}.
+We used {\tt pycparser} parser (ver.~2.19) for C manipulation (analysis and locking) and the DEAP framework (ver.~1.30)~\cite{DEAP_JMLR2012} for the GA-based DSE.
 Due to the stochastic nature of the GA, we averaged the results over 30 runs.

-We selected eight benchmarks from the CHStone~\cite{DBLP:journals/jip/HaraTHT09} and MachSuite~\cite{6983050} suites, which are two popular collections of HLS benchmarks.
-Table~\ref{tab:source} reports the characterization of the input C code for these benchmarks.
-We report the number of C lines and obfuscation points (branches, operations, and constants, respectively) together with the total number of key bits required for complete obfuscation.
-We also report the total number of output bits of the benchmarks on which we compute the differential entropy metric described in Section~\ref{sec:metric}.
-For each benchmark, we consider 100 input sets for evaluating the differential entropy.
+We selected eight benchmarks from the Bambu~\cite{bambu_dac_2021}, MiBench~\cite{mibench_2001}, and CHStone~\cite{chstone_2008} suites.
+The benchmarks have been selected because used for HLS-based locking~\cite{8465830} and already supported by the given HLS tool.
+Table~\ref{tab:source} characterizes benchmarks in terms of locking points (branches, operations, and constants) and the total number of key bits required for complete locking.
+Benchmarks are ordered by increasing number of total key bits.

-We configured the DSE algorithms as follows.
-The GA population contains 300 individuals that are evolved for 1,000 generations or until the best overall fitness value is not improved for 10 consecutive generations.
-Crossover and mutation probabilities have been set to $P_c = 0.5$ and $P_m = 0.2$, respectively, while single-element mutation probability is set to $P_l = 0.05$.
-We compared our solution with TAO~\cite{8465830}, a state-of-the-art behavioral logic locking technique that obfuscates the elements with a depth-first approach.
-For a fair comparison, we reimplemented the TAO idea in our framework to perform C-level obfuscation and use commercial HLS for RTL generation.
-TAO obfuscates the elements with a depth-first analysis and the security metric is evaluated only on the final solution.
-No security-related optimization is thus performed.
-This case is identified as {\tt TAO} in our experiments.
-Since obfuscation is applied to all obfuscation points in the {\tt Full} experiments, results do not change when varying the key length.
-However, {\tt Full}solutions requiring more key bits than the number of available ones are considered unfeasible.
+We configured the GA as follows.
+GA population has 300 individuals evolved for 1,000 generations or until the best fitness value does not improve for 10 consecutive generations.
+Crossover and mutation probabilities are set to $P_c = 0.5$ and $P_m = 0.2$.
+Single-element mutation probability is set to $P_l = 0.05$.
+The initial population is randomly created.
+For each benchmark, we consider 100 input sets to evaluate the differential entropy.
+For each benchmark, we generate four keys of different length, namely \texttt{c1}, \texttt{c2}, \texttt{c3}, and \texttt{c4} to evaluate effect of key size (25\%, 50\%, 75\% and 100\% of the required key bits).
+For each key, we generate 100 random variants that represent {\em wrong keys} for security evaluation~\cite{metrics2018}.
+We compare our solution with TAO~\cite{8465830}, a state-of-the-art behavioral locking technique that locks the elements depth-first (i.e., \textit{topological locking}), and a random locking.
+For fair comparison, we re-implemented TAO in our framework.
+In TAO, the security metric is evaluated on the final solution, without security optimization and is identified as {\tt TAO} in our experiments.
+Random locking corresponds to the best individual in the initial GA population, i.e., the best solution among 300 alternatives.